-Continuously increasing rate of economic and infrastructure development in several countries like India causes an increase in road traffic which further leads to road devastation.
-Also, funding for infrastructure development is not appropriate with highly increasing maintenance demands, lack of which is one of the primary causes for large deterioration.
+Continuously increasing the rate of economic and infrastructure development in several countries like India causes an increase in road traffic, leading to road devastation.
+Also, funding for infrastructure development is not appropriate with increasing maintenance demands, which is one of the primary causes of significant deterioration.
 It is one of the reasons to study pavement deterioration or roughness.
-Bumpy ride habe been experienced by everyone at some point, whether on a rural road or a city side street.
-We can say roughness is probably one of the better-understood properties of pavements, both in a qualitative way by the driver or passenger and in a quantitative way by road engineers.
-Roughness simply means how smooth or bumpy a road can be, which is an indicator of not only how comfortable your ride is, but also the erosion of your vehicle, its fuel efficiency, and the maintenance needs of the road.
-Studies have suggested that increase in the road roughness increases fuel consumption(paper).
-It can increase your vehicle operating cost by 4 - 5% (Islam et al. 2014).
+Bumpy rides have been experienced by everyone at some point, whether on a rural road or a city side street.
+We can say roughness is probably one of the better-understood properties of pavements, both in a qualitative way by the driver or passenger and in a quantitative manner by road engineers.
+Roughness simply means how smooth or bumpy a road can be, which is an indicator of how comfortable your ride is and the erosion of your vehicle, its fuel efficiency, and the maintenance needs of the road.
+Studies have suggested that roughness and traffic data can help to understand how rough roads affect fuel efficiency and greenhouse gas emissions.
+Results show that rougher roads lead to a greater fuel consumption (Suzanne Greene et al., 2013).
+Rougher road can increase your vehicle operating cost by 4 - 5% (Islam et al., 2014).

-International roughness index (IRI) is the parameter to measure road roughness.
+The international roughness index (IRI) is the parameter to measure road roughness.
 The United States National Cooperative Highway Research Program (US-NCHRP) initiated a research project to help agencies improve their use of roughness measuring equipment.
 The World Bank continued the work to compare or convert data obtained from different countries involved in World Bank projects.
-Results from the World Bank testing indicated if methods were standardized then most equipment in use could produce useful roughness measures on a single scale.
-The roughness scale that was defined and tested was named as the International Roughness Index.
-The IRI is used for managing pavements, identify specific locations where repairs or improvements are recommended and also a key determinant of vehicle operating costs which are used to determine the economic viability of road improvement projects.
+Results from the World Bank testing indicated if methods were standardized, most equipment in use could produce practical roughness measures on a single scale.
+The roughness scale that was defined and tested was named the International Roughness Index.
+The IRI is used to manage pavements, identify specific locations where repairs or improvements are recommended, and a key determinant of vehicle operating costs used to determine the economic viability of road improvement projects.

-The IRI was defined as a mathematical property of a two-dimensional road profile (a longitudinal slice of the road showing elevation as it varies with longitudinal distance along a travelled track on the road).
-As such, it can be evaluated from profiles obtained from any valid measurement method, ranging from Dipstick surveying equipment to high-speed inertial profiling systems.
+The IRI was defined as a mathematical property of a two-dimensional road profile (a longitudinal slice of the road showing elevation as it varies with longitudinal distance along a traveled track on the road).
+As such, IRI can be evaluated from profiles obtained from any valid measurement method, ranging from Dipstick surveying equipment to high-speed inertial profiling systems.

 Pavement Management System (PMS) tool helps to allocate the budget and available resources for the reconstruction and maintenance for pavements in many countries optimally.
 The international roughness index (IRI) is considered a critical pavement condition parameter along with other pavement distresses like pavement condition index (PCI), rut depth, and pavement service ability index (PSI).